Cooking With Wine Blog

 • Heat the chicken stock, salt, and pepper, covered, in a large Dutch oven (or large pot) on low heat, while you prepare a sachet.
 Using cheesecloth, tie the bay leaves, thyme, parsley, and star anise with kitchen twine and add to the stock.
 Turn the heat up, bring to a boil and turn down to simmer, covered, while you complete the next steps.

-• In the same pan that you seared the chicken, add 1 Tbsp of butter over medium high heat and melt.
+• In the same pan that you seared the chicken, add the remaining 1 tablespoon of butter over medium high heat and melt.
 Add the celery, carrot, and onion and cook for a few minutes to soften.
 Once the onion is translucent, they are almost done.
 Once you get a small amount of color on the vegetables, add the garlic for one minute.
 Then add the wine and vinegar and stir, cooking until the liquid has evaporated.
 Remove the vegetables to a bowl.

 • In the same pan, make the roux.
 Add the butter and melt until bubbling over medium heat.
 Add the flour and stir to combine.
 The mixture will be very thick.
 Cook until the roux is a light brown, and a nutty aroma begins to develop.